Algoritics/blog.algoritics.com/_posts/2015-06-24-my-first-post.markdown

 author:     "Dylan Franco"
 header-img: "img/img2-2.jpg"
 ---
+<h2 class="selection-heading">Aloha!</h2>

-<p>Aloha!
-If you are reading this, you are most likely having a hard time making a website on GitHub, and that makes me sad :(.
+<p>If you are reading this, you are most likely having a hard time making a website on GitHub, and that makes me sad :(.
 You are, however, in the right place to learn how to be able to set up a basic blog website!
 This tutorial was written by a scrub, for scrubs.
 Note that during the tutorial, when I type two different lines of code make sure you type each of them in correctly and in order.</p>

 <h2 class="section-heading">Step 1: Gather Materials</h2>